-acceptable forest management standards: These standards are all endorsed in the United

-States and Canada by the Program for the Endorsement of Forest Certification schemes (PEFC).
+acceptable forest management standards: These standards are all endorsed in the United States and Canada by the Program for the Endorsement of Forest Certification schemes (PEFC).

-• SFI 2022 Forest Management Standard

-- Canadian Standards Association (CAN/CSA-Z809) - Canadian Standards Association (CAN/CSA-Z804)

-American Tree Farm System (ATFS) individual and group certification adaptation: -Climate change adaptation refers to actions that reduce the negative impact of climate change, while taking advantage of potential new opportunities.
+- SFI 2022 Forest Management Standard - SFI Small Lands Group Certification Module - SFI Small Scale Forest Management Module for Indigenous Peoples and Families - Canadian Standards Association (CAN/CSA-Z809) - American Tree Farm System (ATFS) individual and group certification adaptation: Climate change adaptation refers to actions that reduce the negative impact of climate change, while taking advantage of potential new opportunities.
 It involves adjusting policies and actions because of observed or expected changes in climate.

 afforestation: Establishment of forest through planting and/or deliberate seeding on land that, until then, was under a different land use, implies a transformation of land use from non-forest to forest (source: FAO 2018).
-The establishment of a forest or stand in an area where the preceding vegetation or land use was not forest.